helrond/quon/shot.md

 layout: property
 categories: property
 ---
-Quaffle is released at a distance of 3 feet or more.
+Quaffle is release at least 3 feet away from the hoops
 ##Expected Type
 * hasType boolean